ottuco/ottu-ios-sdk/README.md

 **Apple Pay**: We provide a seamless integration with Apple Pay.

-**SCA-ready**: The SDK automatically performs native 3D Secure authentication if needed to comply with Strong Customer Authentication regulation in Europe.

 **Native UI**: We provide native screens and elements to collect payment details.

 <p float="left">